yosevu/learn-kikamba/appendix/phrases.md

 - Nukuka wioo?
 Will you come tonight?
 - Waasya ata? - What did you say?
 - Wiasia ata - What are you saying?
+- Ni wa kwendesya - It is interesting

 ## Directions
 - **ĩkala kĩvĩlani** Sit on the chair.